DC801/BM-Badge/SD_Card/MAGE/README.md

 #### Animation Transitions and Vamping

-An action animation cannot be started and held (or vamped) for an indeterminate length of time, so if you want an action animation to behave this way, you'll need to split the animation into three pieces — the start transition, the "vamp," and the end transition — and trigger each in turn with a script:
+An action animation cannot be started and held (or [vamped](https://en.wikipedia.org/wiki/Ostinato#Musical_theater)) for an indeterminate length of time, so if you want an action animation to behave this way, you'll need to split the animation into three pieces — the start transition, the "vamp," and the end transition — and trigger each in turn with a script:

 - `PLAY_ENTITY_ANIMATION` with a `play_count` of `1` for the start transition
-- `SET_ENTITY_CURRENT_ANIMATION` for the "vamp"
+- `SET_ENTITY_CURRENT_ANIMATION` for the "vamp," or the portion you want to repeat for an indeterminate amount of time
 - `PLAY_ENTITY_ANIMATION` with a `play_count` of `1` for the end transition

 See Strong Bad in the Bob-Only Club cutscene (in BMG2020) for an example of this approach.

-[Is there a better term than "vamp" for this? "sustain"?]

 #### MGE Animation Timing